aapeliv/20-reasons-for-math/method03.md

 * Almost everywhere
 * Dash-boarding, reporting and on-going analysis
-* Dynamic summary statistics used with high-volume data
+* Modelling for risk assessment
+* Understanding population trends

 ### Applicable mathematics:

+* Calculus (as used by basic probability) including integration and differentiation
-* Basic algebra and manipulation of (finite series)
+* Use of indicator functions
-* Working with integrals in cases of continuous time
-* Inequalities help understating in certain times
+* Use of methods such as kernel density estimation